Traditional BSN Application

 We are very excited that you are considering joining the Bobcat Nursing family.
 We strive to make our application process as easy as possible.
 Please read the information below, and if you have any questions don't hesitate to reach out to an advisor.
 We look forward to hearing from you soon!

 Traditional BSN nursing students are placed into campus cohort groups (Billings Spring 2020 Cohort above) and advance through the last four semesters of nursing courses together before graduation.
 It is important to complete the application for placement prior to starting the final semester of prerequisites in order to prevent a semester gap of courses.
 During this final semester of prerequisites you will receive notice regarding acceptance into the program and campus cohort placement.

-For students planning on applying for Spring 2023 placement (application opens June 15, 2022 and closes August 15, 2022), please watch the recording of our information session held on June, 6 2022, which may answer many of your questions.
+For students planning on applying for Fall 2023 placement (application opens November 15, 2022 and closes January 5, 2023), please watch a recording of the information session held on Thursday, November 10.

 June 15 – The NursingCAS Application will be open for placement the following spring semester